-The degree is intended for those who wish to extend their knowledge of Medieval English beyond their undergraduate degree.
-It aims to provide a foundation in research skills as well as an opportunity to study core texts plus a course chosen from a wide range of more specialised options.
-Candidates taking the degree by examination will be required to follow courses lasting two semesters and to submit a minor thesis.
-The subject of the minor thesis of approximately 15,000-20,000 words in length must be approved by the Head of Old and Middle English.
+This degree is intended for those who wish to extend their knowledge of Medieval English beyond their undergraduate degree.
+It aims to provide a foundation in research skills as well as an opportunity to study two courses from a range of specialised options.
+Candidates will be required to follow courses lasting two semesters and to submit a minor thesis.
+The minor thesis should not be less than 15,000 and not more than 20,000 words; the topic should be approved by the Head of Old and Middle English.

 Applicants for entry to this Course will be required to have the normal qualifications for entry to an MA degree.
-Other university graduates with qualifications deemed equivalent may also be considered for admission.
+Other university graduates with qualifications deemed equivalent may als o be considered for admission.